neysanfoo/party.nvim/README.md

 # party.nvim

-Are you tired of being productive?
-Need a break from the monotony of standard syntax highlighting?
-Well say hello to `party.nvim`!
-This plugin will turn your code editor into a party 🎉 by making your text glow like a neon dance floor 🕺💃!
-Get `party.nvim` and confuse your co-workers today!
+Feeling too productive lately?
+Why not shake things up a bit?
+Say hello to `party.nvim`!
+This plugin will turn your code editor into a party 🎉 giving your text the flair of a neon dance floor 🕺💃!
+Ditch that boring syntax highlighting and confuse your coworkers today with `party.nvim`!

 ![PartyToggleDemo](https://github.com/neysanfoo/party.nvim/assets/20664939/e93cf4a0-31de-468c-a852-2ea970baa510)